nansencenter/DA-tutorials/notebooks/scripts/T1 - DA & EnKF.md

     viz.plot_hovmoller(xx)
 ```

-### Vocabulary exercises
+### Exercises

+**Exc (optional) -- model error:**
+For each of model examples above, list the shortcomings (below) that seem relevant.

+1. Relies on idealized geometry or topology
+2. Inaccurate at relatively high speeds
+3. Extreme events do not conform to statistical assumptions
+4. Assumes closed systems, ignoring external influences
+5. Boundary conditions and forcings are not well known
+6. Fails to capture multi-scale dynamics
+7. Assumes equilibrium or steady-state when systems are inherently dynamic
+8. Lack of demographic and/or geographic resolution.
+9. Continuity is an approximation
+10. Oversimplification of complex interactions and feedbacks
+11. Incompatibility with quantum dynamics
+12. Insufficient spatial or temporal resolution upon discretization

 **Exc -- Word association:**
 Fill in the `x`'s in the table to group the words with similar meaning.

-`Sample, Random, Measurements, Forecast initialisation, Monte-Carlo, Observations, Set of draws`
+`Sample, Random, Measurements, Monte-Carlo, Observations, Set of draws`

 - Ensemble, x, x
 - Stochastic, x, x
 - Data, x, x
-- Filtering, x

 ```python
 # show_answer('thesaurus 1')
 ```

-* "The answer" is given from the perspective of DA.
+- "The answer" is given from the perspective of DA.
 Do you agree with it?
-* Can you describe the (important!) nuances between the similar words?
+- Can you describe the (important!) nuances between the similar words?

 **Exc (optional) -- Word association 2:**
 Also group these words: